 It’s a bold statement that is quickly becoming reality.
-With the rise of mobile apps, the Internet of Things and big data, almost every company will need a software development competency or capacity.
-It doesn’t matter if your business is aircraft engines, consumer electronics, logistics services, operating retail stores or running hotels, software today is an integrated part of how you operate, compete and deliver services.
+With the rise of mobile apps, the Internet of Things, and big data, almost every company will need a software development competency or capacity.
+It doesn’t matter if your business is in aircraft engines, consumer electronics, logistics services, retail stores, or hotels; software today is an integrated part of how you operate, compete, and deliver services.

-Beyond mobile and PCs, the Internet now connects a number of enterprise assets like field equipment, generators and delivery vehicles as well as consumer items like refrigerators, washers, dryers, televisions, vehicles, and soon almost everything.
-Technology has advanced to the point that it is now cost-efficient to sensor-enable almost any type of manufactured device.
-To remain competitive, you can start exploring the possibilities of using the expanded Internet to digitize products, services and assets.
-These new data streams enable opportunities for companies to change the way they manage, monetize, operate or extend their products and services where the Internet intersects with people, things, information and places.
+Beyond mobile and PCs, the Internet now connects several enterprise assets like field equipment, generators, and delivery vehicles, as well as consumer items like refrigerators, washers, dryers, televisions, vehicles, and soon almost everything.
+Technology has advanced to the point that it is now cost-efficient to sensor-enable nearly every type of manufactured device.
+To remain competitive, you can start exploring the possibilities of using the expanded Internet to digitize products, services, and assets.
+These new data streams create opportunities for companies to change how they manage, monetize, operate, or extend their products and services where the Internet intersects with people, things, information, and places.

-Sensor-based devices broadcast massive amounts of data from disparate sources in near real time, and organizations need to collect, organize and analyze all of it in order to find actionable insights.
+Sensor-based devices broadcast massive amounts of data from disparate sources in near real time, and organizations need to collect, organize, and analyze all of it to find actionable insights.
 Big data is all the rage today but the reality is a finely-tuned analytic capability has been a competitive advantage for years and is increasingly separating market leaders from market laggards.
-You don’t have to dive head long into the big data ocean to start getting immediate value out of the information being generated throughout your enterprise right now.
-Whether developing a business intelligence app or going all-in with an analytics solution, your organization needs to map out a data strategy while simultaneously developing strategies for mobile apps, desk-top applications and the Internet of Things in order to ensure that the return on investment is maximized.
+You don’t have to dive headlong into the big data ocean to start getting immediate value out of the information being generated throughout your enterprise right now.
+Whether developing a business intelligence app or going all-in with an analytics solution, your organization needs to map out a data strategy while simultaneously developing strategies for mobile apps, desktop applications, and the Internet of Things to maximize return on investment.

 Digitally-Integrated Products

-Telsa Motors, Inc. has been a software company from the very inception of their innovative electric cars.
-The touchscreen, digital instrument cluster, and steering wheel controls seamlessly integrate media, navigation, communications, cabin controls and vehicle data all make the Tesla Model S a model of future design.
+Tesla Motors, Inc. has been a software company from the very inception of its innovative electric cars.
+The touchscreen, digital instrument cluster, and steering wheel controls seamlessly integrate media, navigation, communications, cabin controls, and vehicle data, all of which make the Tesla Model S a model of future design.
 Model S also comes equipped with high-speed connectivity, allowing the Touchscreen to instantly access a vast supply of music and maps, and the web.
-Telsa describes the Model S on their website as “an app on four wheels.”
+Tesla describes the Model S on its website as “an app on four wheels.”
 Like most desktop operating systems and applications, Tesla uses software updates to keep their vehicles current with the latest features.
 Owners can install the update immediately, or schedule it to install at night while they’re sleeping.

 Mobile Applications

 For LEVIEV Extraordinary Diamonds, one of the world’s largest and most exclusive diamond companies, offering a level of service on par with the quality of its unique gems is key to success.
 To create an extraordinary customer service experience, LEVIEV designed and developed a mobile application using the Salesforce1 Platform.
 A customer-centric “jewel box” app stores a photograph of every LEVIEV stone and piece of jewelry a customer has previously purchased.
-Items they are in the process of creating with the company’s designers are also managed via the app as well as a “wish list” for future purchases.
+Items they are creating with the company’s designers are also managed via the app, along with a “wish list” for future purchases.
 The “jewel box” can only be accessed by the individual client and their personal sales associate.
 Watch the LEVIEV Video

 Internet of Things

-General Electric Aviation is embracing the Internet of Things in a big way and has taken an innovative new path to create closer connections to its customers, making the unlikeliest of products more socially connected.
-In the aviation business every minute that a plane is on the ground is a minute that it is not generating revenue.
+General Electric Aviation is embracing the Internet of Things in a big way, taking an innovative new path to create closer connections with its customers and making even the unlikeliest products more socially connected.
+In the aviation business, every minute that a plane is on the ground is a minute that it is not generating revenue.
 Downtime costs money, a lot of money.
-In order to ensure its jet engines require limited downtime for general services, the company explored the opportunities to leverage advancements with sensor-enabled jet engines (and to take advantage of the Internet of Things) to create greater value for customers and generate new streams of revenue for GE Aviation from installing engine system upgrades.
+To ensure its jet engines require limited downtime for general services, the company explored the opportunities to leverage advancements with sensor-enabled jet engines (and to take advantage of the Internet of Things) to create greater value for customers and generate new streams of revenue for GE Aviation from installing engine system upgrades.
 Watch the GE Aviation Video

 Big Data

 As one of the world’s leading package delivery companies and a leading provider of specialized transportation and logistics services, UPS is keenly aware of the cost of energy and the impact of emissions on the environment.
-In order to reduce its energy and maintenance costs, and reduce emissions, the company focused on developing technology that monitors the performance of all its package cars called “telematics.”
-These delivery vehicles are equipped with sensors to provide information on how the vehicle performs mechanically and report on speed, direction, braking and engine performance.
-UPS developed a big data program that takes the information generated by the telematics system and creates actionable insights that are driving bottom line performance increases for the company and huge benefits for the environment.
+To reduce its energy and maintenance costs and reduce emissions, the company focused on developing technology that monitors the performance of all its package cars called “telematics.”
+These delivery vehicles are equipped with sensors to provide information on their mechanical performance and report on speed, direction, braking, and engine performance.
+UPS developed a big data program that takes the information generated by the telematics system and creates actionable insights, driving bottom-line performance increases for the company and significant environmental benefits.

 Summary

 Get ahead of the curve or risk becoming obsolete in the eyes of your partners, suppliers, and customers.
-Already high expectations will become more complex and demanding as options increase.
-Whether you develop a software development capability in-house or do it through a strategic partnership, the only thing that matters is you develop the capacity now and start innovating tomorrow.
+High expectations will already become more complex and demanding as options increase.
+Whether you develop a software development capability in-house or through a strategic partnership, the key is to build the capacity now and start innovating tomorrow.